mattermost/mattermost-developer-documentation/site/content/integrate/reference/bot-accounts/_index.md

   - Only user accounts can create and configure webhooks and slash commands.
   - In Mattermost Enterprise Edition, service accounts without an email address pulled from LDAP or SAML systems are not yet supported.

-If you would like to see improvements to bot accounts, [let us know in the Feature Proposal Forum](https://mattermost.uservoice.com).
+If you would like to see improvements to bot accounts, {{< newtabref href="https://mattermost.uservoice.com" title="let us know in the Feature Proposal Forum" >}}.

 ## Configuration settings